 In-depth investigation and development of an area of current sport management interest.
-(Alternate years.)
+(Alternate years, offered Spring 2013.)

 SPMT 411 Senior Seminar for Sport Management (3)

 Serves as a capstone course for Sport and Exercise Science Majors.
 Stresses reading current literature, discussing critical ideas, and formulating the relationship between Christian faith and the sport management profession.